eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/advanced-data-by-pass.md

 The [ceryx proxy project](https://github.com/sourcelair/ceryx) was used for the [PoC (or reference implementation)](https://github.com/w4tsn/ceryx) of this pattern.
 It was enhanced with delegation features which still have to be contributed upstream.
 Have a look at the [forks source code](https://github.com/w4tsn/ceryx) or the [corresponding container image](https://quay.io/repository/w4tsn/ceryx) until then.

 The ceryx proxy is a modified nginx with a redis-database to store the randomly generated IDs correlating with prepared queries.
-It is not suited for this use-case on it's own so capabilities to store queries (including Authentication) behind expiring random URLs was added, but not send upstream yet.
+It is not suited for this use-case on its own so capabilities to store queries (including Authentication) behind expiring random URLs was added, but not send upstream yet.

 ## Known uses

 **[othermo GmbH](https://www.othermo.de) uses this for a history-service**: The history service connects to Ditto via websockets and hooks into things by answering specific `/history` messages.
 The messages API is translated to InfluxDB queries which then are stored with a randomly generated URL and expiration of 5 minutes at the high-performance proxy.
 The service then returns the random URL to the client which then follows the 303 to retrieve the actual data.

 The messages contain InfluxDB-similar query elements while the query is only constructed at the provider service.
-That's because the provider service uses the databases specifics like Tags in InfluxDB to assign thingId, policy and path informations in order to get the stored data into the right scopes and to be able to retrieve the correct sets of data.
+That's because the provider service uses the databases specifics like Tags in InfluxDB to assign thingId, policy and path information in order to get the stored data into the right scopes and to be able to retrieve the correct sets of data.